 way, is a simple pleasure they deeply appreciate.

 Wondering how our adapted reading material would be received by a broader range of readers, in different settings, we brought our books to a variety of long-term care and assisted living communities as a pilot program.
 We in-serviced staff members and support partners regarding how to use the books and to optimize residents' reading experiences.

 During multiple care community visits, we observed staff members and residents using the books.
 Residents, staff, volunteers and family members of each community endorsed the books enthusiastically and provided helpful input for further improvements.

-Our pilot program confirmed our belief that there is an enormous need for reading material designed to compensate for the particular visual, attention, memory and language deficits of elderly seniors.
-Although conventional newspapers, magazines and books are inaccessible to most memory-challenged adults, their love of reading - and their need to read - remain strong.
+Our pilot program confirmed our belief that there is an enormous need for recreational reading material designed to compensate for the particular visual, attention, memory and language deficits of people living with cognitive changes.
+Although conventional newspapers, magazines and books are inaccessible to most older adults, their desire to read for pleasure, on their own, remains strong.

 Susan Ostrowski, MA, MS, CCC-SLP

 Reading2Connect® is honored to receive the following recognitions.